Terreii/use-pouchdb/docs/introduction/quick_start.md

 title: Quick Start
 ---

-[usePouchDB](https://github.com/Terreii/use-pouchdb) is a collection of _React Hooks_ to access data in an PouchDB database.
+[usePouchDB](https://github.com/Terreii/use-pouchdb) is a collection of _React Hooks_ to access data in a _PouchDB database_.

 ## Purpose

 usePouchDB is intended to be used by small [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete 'CRUD on Wikipedia') apps and more complicated Web-Apps alike.
 It was originally created by me, after I realized that with [PouchDB](https://pouchdb.com/) (and its [vast plugin ecosystem](https://pouchdb.com/external.html 'List of plugins for PouchDB')), [CouchDB](https://couchdb.apache.org/) as the data backend and [React](https://reactjs.org/) with [Hooks](https://reactjs.org/docs/hooks-intro.html), you have everything you need to build a CRUD Web-App.

 It is now intended to be a puzzle piece in the replacement of CouchApps (the ones that use the deprecated [show](https://docs.couchdb.org/en/3.1.0/ddocs/ddocs.html#show-functions) and [list](https://docs.couchdb.org/en/3.1.0/ddocs/ddocs.html#list-functions) functions).
-If CouchApp doesn't says you anything, don't worry for now, I will clear things up later.

-> Note that usePouchDB is, for now, only optimized for local DBs and not accessing a DB over HTTP!
+> Note that usePouchDB is, for now, only optimized for local DBs and not for accessing a DB over HTTP!
 >
 > It subscribes to all changes and once for every view!
 And every subscription is a HTTP request.
 > It will still work, but could exceed the 4 concurrent request per domain limit on HTTP 1.1.